 “Swell, I gotta bring this up at HQ, it not only applies to suicides, there are copycat serial killers.”

-It’s about forty minutes, they arrive at a fire road and take it to the end.
+They arrive at a fire road and take it to the end.
 A twenty minute hike to the site of the first murder, or suicide, or immaculate hanging where nobody is responsible.

 Chloe and Zi split the search, Chloe goes left, Zi right.